VlaamseKunstcollectie/Imagehub-Box/README.md

 $ cp default.config.yml config.yml
 ```

 Change the variables in the configuration file for your particular setup.
+You should download a copy of the [datahub](https://github.com/thedatahub/datahub), the [arthub](https://github.com/VlaamseKunstcollectie/Arthub-Imagehub), project blacklight, and [resourcespace](https://www.resourcespace.com/get) into the folder you wish to make your shared folder with vagrant.
 Make sure you point the `vagrant_synced_folders` to the directory on the host
 machine where you installed both an instance of the datahub and Project
 Blacklight.
 If your setup looks like this: